Tag Archive for: pr for fast growing companies

 Taking Control of their Founding Story

-Folx Health is a telehealth platform that provides healthcare services tailored to the LGBTQIA+ community, starting at $59/month.
+Folx Health is a healthtech platform that provides healthcare services tailored to the LGBTQIA+ community, starting at $59/month.
 In May 2020, Folx founder A.G.
 Breitenstein took to Medium to tell how Folx came to be.
 Although this Medium post is their only Medium post, it shows a particular media savvy.
 In December that year Folx’s $4.4 million funding led to coverage on Mashable, Built in Boston, and Crunchbase.
-The Medium post is so important because it is an early flag in the sand about the founding story of Folx, which is important when a big media announcement hits and suddenly there is a lot of press and a lot of opportunities for the founding story to be misunderstood or misrepresented.
+The Medium post is so important because it is an early flag in the sand about the founding story of the then little-known startup Folx, which is important when a big media announcement hits and suddenly there is a lot of press and a lot of opportunities for the founding story to be misunderstood or misrepresented.

 PR to Take a Stand

 On the heels of its $30 million raise in October 2022, Folx appears to take control of its narrative again.
 This time, it does so as a fierce source of information about healthcare’s inadequacy for the queer community.
 Time after time, Folx uses an intelligent combination of data and storytelling to articulate Folx’s purpose and need to a broader audience.
 And this time, Folx CEO is the spokesperson for thier entire community: The American healthcare system, “at best, wasn’t built for us.
 And actually, more often than not, it’s openly discriminatory,” says Liana Douillet-Guzmán, of the LGBTQ community.
+Folx isn’t simply leveraging purpose-driven PR, they are CULTURALLY purpose-driven, making their PR story all the more attractive.

 All of these hypergrowth healthtech brands provide examples of PR in healthcare brands, but these examples can also be useful for all startups in any phase of growth.
 Taking ownership of PR in the earliest stages can pay remarkable dividends in the early development and later hypergrowth stages.
 During times of volatility, PR can be the shining beacon into the future and light the path for future growth, even with past coverage.